reactive-python/reactpy/docs/source/creating-interfaces/index.rst

 IDOM is a Python package for making user interfaces (UI).
 These interfaces are built from small elements of functionality like buttons text and images.
-IDOM allows you to combine these elements into reusable, nestable :ref:`"components" <your first component>`.
+IDOM allows you to combine these elements into reusable, nestable :ref:`"components" <your first components>`.
 In the sections that follow you'll learn how these UI elements are created and organized into components.
 Then, you'll use components to customize and conditionally display more complex UIs.